Are you trying to ditch the plastic and go green? Are you looking for bottles that don’t contain harmful chemicals like BPA and phthalates?

-You’ll clean glass bottles exactly the same way you would clean plastic bottles, but there are a couple extra perks to having glass bottles:
+You’ll clean glass bottles in exactly the same way you would clean plastic bottles, but there are a couple of extra perks to having glass bottles:

 - They air dry quicker: If you prefer to let your bottles air dry on the counter instead of drying them manually, you might want to buy glass bottles.
-Glass bottles air dry faster than plastic bottles do (source).
+Glass bottles air-dry faster than plastic bottles do.

 How to Sterilize Glass Baby Bottles